Chris Evans misses radio show as wife goes into labour

 The Radio 2 Breakfast show is the most popular in the UK, with a weekly audience of 9.2 million.

-It recently earned Evans a Sony award for Music Radio Personality of the Year.'So relieved'
+It recently earned Evans a Sony award for Music Radio Personality of the Year.

 Speaking to BBC News on Friday afternoon, Jones said she had only learned she would be presenting the breakfast show eight hours before its 0600BST start.